Korean Mapo Tofu

 - Stir in the soy sauce, doenjang, gochujang, and coconut sugar until well incorporated with the meat.

 - Add the green bell peppers and saute for about 30 seconds.

 - Add the chicken stock to the skillet.
-Stir in the ginger, long red hot pepper, and oysters sauce and let it come to a boil.
+Stir in the sliced long red hot pepper, and let it come to a boil.

 - Slide in the cubed tofu and gently stir them in so they are well immersed in the sauce.
 Let it simmer for about 5 minutes, stirring occasionally to prevent the tofu from sticking to the pan.